hellholt/karhold/README.md

 # Karhold
-Argo CD App-of-Apps pattern for a Kubernetes cluster.
+Argo CD App-of-Apps pattern for this cluster.